dry-rb/dry-rb.org/source/gems/dry-monads/index.html.md

 description: Common monads for Ruby
 layout: gem-single
 type: gem
-name: dry-result_monads
+name: dry-monads
 ---

 ## Introduction

 `dry-monads` is a set of common monads for Ruby.

 Monads provide an elegant way of handling errors, exceptions and chaining functions so that the code is much more understandable and has all the error handling, without all the `if`'s and `else`'s.
+The gem was inspired by [Kleisli](https://github.com/txus/kleisli) gem.

 See [dry-result_matcher](/gems/dry-result_matcher/) for an example of how to use monads for controlling the flow of code with a result.